What to Invest In If I’m In a High Tax Bracket – Tax Efficient Investing

 Growing up, my dad was dirt poor and incredibly ambitious.
 In his quest to better himself he looked for any angle to maximize the money he made-and that included keeping taxes to a minimum.
 I was raised on “ways to keep taxes as low as legally possible”.

-This section talks about what types of investments keep your taxes low.
+This section talks about what the best tax-free investments and other types of investments to keep your taxes low.

 Consider these types of investments for low tax investing:

 - Municipal bonds from your state of residence.